Infoteam-DataScience/TransferLearning/Article.md

 As seen above the weights of those layers are frozen.
 Appending those frozen parts with dense layers makes it much easier to classify images, since the features are already well generated.

 ### GitHub Repository
-If you interested how to implement __transfer learning__ with Keras and TensorFlow in Python have a look on  my [Repository](https://github.com/Infoteam-DataScience/TransferLearning) on GitHub - there you can find a project on how to classify dog breeds.
+If you are interested how to implement __transfer learning__ with Keras and TensorFlow in Python have a look on  my [Repository](https://github.com/Infoteam-DataScience/TransferLearning) on GitHub - there you can find a project on how to classify dog breeds.